elicia4/linux_notes/tools/vim/11-registers.md

 without affecting the normal registers.
 When reading from this register, nothing is returned.

-You can use this register to work with sensetive information, like passwords, keys etc.
+You can use this register to work with sensitive information, like passwords, keys etc.

 For example, to delete a line and not have it saved: `"_dd`.